DECODEproject/whitepaper/conceptual_framework.md

 # Conceptual Framework
-## Privacy by design
-## Distributed Ledgers
-## Attributes and Identity
-## Attributes and entitlements
-## Attribute verification with ABC
-## Attribute Provenance
-## Entitlements and ABE

-- Declaration of Entitlements
-- Implementation (Access control)
-- ABE as an implementation

 We first describe the DECODE architecture at a very high level of abstraction.
 In the sections to follow we will discuss each of the components, and how they are implemented, in detail.